pfrankw/fjson/README.md

 - `struct fjson_pair_s` in case the type is FJSON_TYPE_OBJECT.
 This struct is a linked list of key-value, where the key is always a `fjson_element_t` with type FJSON_TYPE_STRING and the value is just a `fjson_element_t` with variable type.
 - `unsigned char bool_val` in case the TYPE is FJSON_TYPE_BOOLEAN.
 If it equals to 0 the boolean value in the JSON element is false, else it is true.
 - `void *content` not really used.
 Can be used to access the data in a raw format.
+When the type is FJSON_TYPE_NULL there is nothing inside the union to be checked for.

 ## Missing & TODO
 There is no support for special chars inside strings.
 Don't blame me, no time :(